-2. The term of the obligation does not exceed 5 years (including options to renew and rollovers);
+2. The term of the obligation does not exceed 5 years (including options to renew and rollovers) and it is repaid within the 5-year term;

 3. All payments on the obligation are denominated in U.S. dollars;

 4. The yield to maturity of the obligation is not less than 100% of the applicable federal rate under section 1274(d) for the day on which the obligation is issued and not greater than 130% of the applicable federal rate;